DesiQuintans/desiderata/README.md

 - **Dataframe functions**
     - Find and mark the longest run of TRUEs in a boolean vector
     - Mark the location of the last maximum value (peak) in a vector
+    - Replace all matching values in a dataframe with something else

 - **File system functions**
     - Load an RDS file and announce when it was created